 International open competition with two stages

-Firms are invited to submit information about their experience and the assigned team members, along with a financial statement and fee structure.
-Please note that design concepts will not be accepted at this stage but firms are encouraged to present in a brief cover letter their vision for the project as well as why they are a good fit for it.
-Three firms from among the Stage One candidates will be shortlisted to participate in Stage Two.
+Firms were invited to submit information about their experience and the assigned team members, along with a financial statement and fee structure.
+Please note that design concepts were not be accepted at Stage I but firms were encouraged to present in a brief cover letter their vision for the project as well as why they were a good fit for it.
+Three firms from among the Stage One candidates were shortlisted to participate in Stage Two.

 Launch: June 10